-8.11 Petition for Readmission.
-A student whose enrollment in the PhD program has been terminated by failure to meet any of the requirements may petition the Graduate Standards Committee for readmission.
-This

-Petition must be endorsed by at least one faculty member and must state the reasons for the request.
+8.14 Petition for Readmission.
+A student whose enrollment in the PhD program has been terminated by failure to meet any of the requirements mav petition the Graduate Standards Committee for readmission.
+This petition must be endorsed by at least one faculty member and must state the reasons for the request.
 The Graduate Standards Committee may grant or deny the request.
-In cases in which the petition is approved, The Graduate Standards Committee will set a maximum time for completion of the requirement.
+In cases in which the petition is approved.
+The Graduate Standards Committee will set a maximum time for completion of the requirement.
 Approval of the Petition does not imply any further commitment by the Department towards financial support.

-8.12 Steps in Complete of the Doctor of

-Philosophy Degree.
-A checklist showing the timing and responsibility for steps in the attainment of the PhD degree is attached.
-A potential PhD candidate should refer to this list periodically to make sure all necessary action has been taken.
+8.15 Steps in Completing the Doctor of Philosophy Degree.
+A checklist showing the timing and responsibility for steps in the attainment of the PhD degree are attached.
+A potential PhD candidate should refer to this list periodically to make sure all necessary actions have been taken.
 Failure to meet certain deadlines could mean a substantial delay in completion of the degree.

-Instructions on electronic submission of the PhD thesis can be found at this web site.
+Instructions of electronic submission of the PhD thesis can be found at this website:

-http://graduate.indiana.edu/thesesdissertations/submission/doctoral.shtml
+http://graduate.indiana.edu/thesisdissertations/submissions/doctoral.shtml.